Blue’s Clues DIY Mailbox

 The stapler is not necessary, but I find it gives the project a more permanent hold.
 You can also hide staples under construction paper and tape as well.

 1. Gather your supplies.
 Make sure you have everything you need before beginning.
 I hate getting up halfway through a project to run to the store.
+If you plan a few days ahead, you could use Amazon to order your supplies to get free shipping on your entire order with Prime.

 2. Unfold the top flap of your shoebox.
-If it is a lid, unroll all of the sides of the shoebox.
+If it is a lid, unroll all the sides of the shoebox.
 Make sure all the folded sides parts of the lid are open.

 3. Cut off extra pieces from the 2 shorter sides of the lid.
-Any uneven pieces trim off so the lid is symmetrical.
+Any uneven pieces trim off, so the lid is symmetrical.

 4. Lay the lid with the top facing down and roll the lid so you’re rolling from one long side to the other long side.
 This will give your mailbox a rounded top.

 5. Unroll the top and staple the 2 sides (or 1 if your lid is already attached on one side) to the inside of the bottom part of the box.
-The top lid should now curve from one side of the box to the other instead of laying flat.
+The top lid should now curve from one side of the box to the other instead of lying flat.
 By keeping any extra cardboard that was previously folded, you are giving your curved top more length.

 6. Choose a small side to be the mailbox door.
 Cut straight down both sides to allow your door to open.